SunsetFi/suntime-js/docs/04-realms.md

 ### resolveImportedModule

 For asynchronous module resolution, the `resolveImportedModule` function will be invoked if `modules` has no record for the desired module.
 It will be called with a reference with the importing [StaticJsModule](./05-modules.md) as its first argument, and the module specifier as the second argument.
-It should return either a [Resolvable StaticJs Modules](./05-modules.md#resolvable-modules), or a Promise that resolved to one.
+It should return either a [Resolvable StaticJs Modules](./05-modules.md#resolvable-modules), or a Promise that resolves to one.

 ### runTask